Kidizen/abound-ios-client-sdk/README.md

 TaxProfile()
 ```

-we can also add Custom Text Content for Tax Profile, for specific states.
+We can also add Custom Text Content for Tax Profile, for specific states.
 Currently you can set the values for

 submitButton (Defaults to 'Submit')